 “It is much more convenient to use lower level boarding.
 I don’t worry as much about missing the boat because I can go right on rather than having to go all the way upstairs.“

 Rosalind, Staten Island Ferry rider

 DOT continues to increase and upgrade its bike network.
-After installing a record 18.5 lane miles of protected bike lanes in 2016, DOT had another record setting year in 2017, completing 25 lane miles of protected lanes.
-Altogether, DOT implemented over 75 lane miles of bike projects.
+After installing a record 18.5 lane miles of protected bike lanes in 2016, DOT had another record setting year in 2017 completing 25 lane miles of protected lanes.
+Altogether, DOT implemented over 75 lane miles of bike projects in 2017.

 As cycling grows, the agency is focused on expanding neighborhood bike networks, especially in the outer boroughs.
 An example of this effort is Community Board 12 in the Bronx, where DOT recently added 12 lane miles of bike lanes.
 This project improved bike and pedestrian access to waterfront parkland and a major greenway route.
 It is just one of several neighborhoods where DOT is building out the bike network; we are also expanding the bike networks in Jamaica, Glendale, and East New York.

 New York is a city of islands, so DOT focuses significant effort on integrating its bridges into the overall bike network.
 One example is the Centre Street/Park Row two-way protected bike lane, which DOT completed in September 2017.
 Before this project, cyclists had to take a circuitous route from Lower Manhattan to the Brooklyn Bridge.
 Now, a new two-way protected connection to the Brooklyn Bridge bike and pedestrian path provides a safer and more direct route for the over 1,500 cyclists who use the bridge on a daily basis.
 The project also created a more pleasant pedestrian environment with new crossings and expanded medians on Park Row.